-The sub-title "Report on the Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Regulatory Requirements" is not applicable.
+18 The sub-title "Report on the Financial Statements" is unnecessary in circumstances when the second sub-title "Report on Other Legal and Regulatory Requirements" is not applicable.
 Or other term that is appropriate in the context of the legal framework in the particular jurisdiction.

-The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with Australian Auditing Standards.
+The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with Australian Standards on Auditing.
 Accordingly, we do not express an audit opinion on these financial statements.